Yay295/AssignmentProblemComparison/README.md

 ### Notes

-Although the [HungarianAlgorithm.com] implementation passed my tests, I did not time it beacuse it is a webpage, and the network tranfer times would have dwarfed any actual calculation times.
+Although the [HungarianAlgorithm.com] implementation passed my tests, I did not time it because it is a webpage, and the network transfer times would have dwarfed any actual calculation times.
 Also, it only allows matrices up to 10x10.

 [John Weaver]'s code was originally written without templates, and then poorly ported to use templates.
 It had to be modified in order to correct those mistakes so that it could compile.